10 Alternatives to Short Sales for Your Home

-The best of all worlds would be to get a program that reduces your principal balance, but I'm sorry to say that will probably happen when pigs fly.
+The best of all worlds would be to get a program that reduces your principal balance, but that will probably only happen when pigs fly.

-If you can make the exiting home cash flow from a rental standpoint, all the better.
+If you can make the existing home cash flow from a rental standpoint, all the better.

-Buy and Bail.
-Although this is not an option I endorse, it is an available option that sellers choose.
+Although this is not an option we endorse, Buy and Bail is an available option that sellers choose.
 It doesn't mean that if your bank can prove a Buy and Bail intent, that the FBI might not be able to build a case for mortgage fraud.